Through The Fibro Fog

 • Please note that nutritional information is offered as a courtesy.
 It is auto-generated and should be understood to be an estimate.

-All ingredients in this pumpkin soup score 0 on SIGHI with the exception of:
+All ingredients score 0 on the SIGHI list with the exception of:

 • garlic, which scores 1.